 With fast-evolving niches like fashion, beauty, and fitness, brands tend to pick and choose influencers very carefully.

-Most companies hire special PR teams to observe the most popular influencers based on engagement on their posts.
+Most companies hire special PR teams to observe the most popular influencers based on engagement in their posts.
 They take the selection process seriously and have certain criteria that each influencer needs to meet.

 Let’s take a look at things that brands take into consideration when picking an influencer.